okmttdhr/setsuna-firebase/README.md

 # setsuna-firebase

-Setsuna is the SNS that you can see only recent 100 posts anonymously.
-You can post anything because nobody knows who posted it.
-Share your secrets now.
+Setsuna is the anonymous social networking website which you can only see the latest 100 posts.

 * <a href="https://setsuna.firebaseapp.com" target="_blank">Homepage</a>